Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-processing-app/Netcdf_Editor_App_under_the_hood.md

     .alert-warning a:active {color:#472197}
 </style>

-# Application architecture
+# Netcdf Editor Application architecture

-When talking about the Netcdf Editor App, it consist actually in 2 underlying applications :
+When talking about the Netcdf Editor Application, it is composed of 2 underlying applications :

-The **Single page web app** (for editing netcdf files) and the **Multi page web app** (for preparing boundary conditions for CM5A2 Earth System Model).
+- **Single Page Web App** - for editing netcdf files
+- **Multi Page Web App** - for preparing boundary conditions for CM5A2 Earth System Model used for deep time climate simulations.

 ## Deployment workflow (CICD)